smart-data-models/dataModel.CPSV-AP/PublicService/doc/spec_IT.md

         model: cv:thematicArea
         type: Property
     type:
-      description: 'It has to be PublicService.'
+      description: It has to be PublicService
       enum:
         - PublicService
       type: string